mihir0699/Insta-Poll/README.md

   ```bash
   npm start
   ```
-- Create a `firebaseConfig.js` file in the project src folder and paste your firebase config credenitails.
+- Create a `firebaseConfig.js` file in the project src folder and paste your firebase config credentials.

  *4.* *🎉  Open your browser and go to  `https://localhost:3000`*